 Owning Your Own Life Insurance Policy

 The most frequent type of ownership is to acquire a policy on your own life.
-You pay the premiums, you are named the insured on the policy, and you have complete control over the property rights with an individual policy.
+You pay the premiums, are named the insured on the policy, and have complete control over the property rights with an individual policy.

 Owning a Life Insurance Policy on Someone Else